polyaxon/polyaxon/site/docs/resources/machine-learning-personas.md

 ## Personas

-Polyaxon aims to enables everyone in your organization to participate and contribute to your machine learning transition.
+Polyaxon aims to enable everyone in your organization to participate and contribute to your machine learning transition.

 ### Machine learning engineers and data scientists

-Our core product is optimized with tools, workflows and dashboards to enable data scientists and machine learning engineers to be more productive and iterate faster on model development.
+Our core product is optimized with tools, workflows, and dashboards to enable data scientists and machine learning engineers to be more productive and iterate faster on model development.

 ### Project managers and team leads